 Types and format of scale of data

 In part A Clinical data (e.g. clinical characteristics) will be extracted from the electronic medical records in KWS (Klinisch Werk Station).
-Extracted analyzed data will be converted to an electronic case report form eCRF in REdCAP (Research Electronic Data Capture).
+Extracted analyzed data will be converted to an electronic case report form (eCRF) in REdCAP (Research Electronic Data Capture).
 Three blood samples will be collected:

 1) one blood sample for telomere length assessment will be collected and will be sent to UCL (Université catholique de Louvain)